3 Spatial data operations

 10 rows × 1 columns

-The scenario illustrated in Figure 3.7 shows that the random_points object (top left) lacks attribute data, while the world (top right) has attributes, including country names shown for a sample of countries in the legend.
-Spatial joins are implemented with x.sjoin(y), as illustrated in the code chunk below.
-The output is the random_joined object which is illustrated in Figure 3.7 (c).
-Before creating the joined dataset, we use spatial subsetting to create world_random, which contains only countries that contain random points, to verify the number of country names returned in the joined dataset should be four (see the top right panel of Figure 3.7 (b)):
+The scenario illustrated in Figure 3.7 shows that the random_points object (top left) lacks attribute data, while the world (top right) has attributes, including country names that are shown for a sample of countries in the legend.
+Before creating the joined dataset, we use spatial subsetting to create world_random, which contains only countries that contain random points, to verify the number of country names returned in the joined dataset should be four (see Figure 3.7 (b)).

 world_random